 First came the computer.
 Then the network emerged, allowing multiple devices in the same location to share information.
 From there the internet evolved, giving humanity the ability to store, sort, and find information with nothing but a typed request.

-All signs point to the digital assistants being the next revolution in computing. iPhones have Siri, Google has Assistant, Microsoft has Cortana, and Amazon has Alexa, and all of them can get you results with nothing but a voice command.
+All signs point to digital assistants being the next revolution in computing. iPhones have Siri, Google has Assistant, Microsoft has Cortana, and Amazon has Alexa, and all of them can get you results with nothing but a voice command.

-- Why does Alexa matter?
-Amazon Alexa is a prime example of machine learning in action and is one of the most successful applications of consumer-based use of new advances in artificial intelligence.
+- Why does Amazon Alexa matter?
+Amazon Alexa is a prime example of machine learning in action and is one of the most successful applications of consumer-based use of the new advances in artificial intelligence.
 Systems like Alexa are an early sign of a massive shift in how we interact with machines.

-What is Alexa?
+What is Amazon Alexa?

-Alexa is an intelligent personal assistant that makes use of machine learning and artificial intelligence.
+Amazon Alexa is an intelligent personal assistant that makes use of machine learning and artificial intelligence.
 It is designed to be always on and woken with a voice command.

 When you speak to Alexa it uses natural language learning and speech recognition to transmit your request to Amazon’s servers, which is where the real work is done.
 Machine learning software processes the spoken request and sends a response back to Alexa, all in a matter of seconds.